rajainal/Bike-Sharing-Dataset-Analysis/README.md

 https://colab.google/
 ```
 3. Add dashboard.py to Files
-   - Click **Files** in the left navbar
+   - Click **"Files"** in the left navbar
-   - New menu will show up, click **Upload to session storage** button at the top of the menu. button position on the far left
+   - New menu will show up, click **"Upload to session storage"** button at the top of the menu. button position on the far left
    - Choose dashboard.py then upload it
 4. Streamlit Installation
 ```